50 Phrases For Compliments in English

 “Out of this world” means VERY good, incredible, wonderful

-• That was delicious.
+• That was wonderful.
 My compliments to the chef!

 You can say this at the end of the meal.
 In this case, the “chef” is not referring to a professional, but instead to the person who cooked the food